“What’re you talking about? What island casing?” Kiko demanded, but Lone just smiled.

 “That would probably help…” I said, feeling for her blaster on her hip.

 I found it and began firing just for show.
 I was still too horrible to even come close to my target.

 “We’re almost there…” she said, “You have Cashel and Jotham?”

 I was about to ask what she was talking about, but I realized she was talking to Rei through her earpiece.
 I forgot I still had mine in and I turned it on to listen to their conversation.

 Rei was out of breath when she spoke, “I went and got Jotham just before that disturbing message appeared, but now we’re getting resistance from everyone we encounter and I can’t get ahold of Tammy anymore!
 I have a feeling those same racers are trying to capture her again.”

 Kiko answered, “Most likely.
 Just get back to the ship, we’ll regroup there.”

 Their conversation ended.
 I was worried about Tammy’s situation.
-It was my fault we had to split up the rescue team so she had to rescue Cashel on her own.
+It was my fault we had to split the rescue team forcing her to rescue Cashel on her own.

 “We’ll get Tammy back, don’t worry about it.”
 Kiko shot a smile at me.